 A mere 5.4 pounds is a good base weight to have you feeling like you’re just wearing another one of your regular t-shirts, except you get an array of pockets that run very deep, lots of comforts and a very well built tactical vest.

-- Super vest that offers great comfort in its light weight
+- A super vest that offers great comfort in its lightweight

 - Plenty of room to store a plethora of accessories

 - This vest’s buckles are rubber-coated which is a great design feature to cut down noise, but since they’re a bit smaller than the matching harness, this makes for a great fit

 - Soft fleecing used in the vest makes it nice and quiet